-Question: If my husband wasn’t in hospice care when he died, can I still go to counseling?
+Question: If my husband wasn’t in hospice care when he died, can I still go to grief counseling?

-Question: You talk a lot about “advance care planning,” and I want to do it.
+Question: You talk a lot about “advance care planning” and I want to do it.
 Is there a cost?
 How do I start?

-Answer: Treasure Health invites you to call us to learn more about advance care planning and “Five Wishes®” – an easy-to-use template written in simple language that helps you plan and communicate how you want to be cared for if you become seriously ill.
+Answer: Treasure Coast Hospice invites you to call us to learn more about advance care planning and “Five Wishes®” – an easy-to-use template written in simple language that helps you plan and communicate how you want to be cared for if you become seriously ill.
 It helps you express your desires in personal, spiritual, medical and legal matters and meets the legal requirements for an advance directive in 42 states, including Florida.